woof-software/migrator-v2/docs/MigratorV2.md

 Emitted when a protocol adapter is successfully registered.

-_This event is emitted whenever a new adapter is added to the `allowedAdapters` mapping
+_This event is emitted whenever a new adapter is added to the `_adapters` enumerable set.
-     and the `_adapters` enumerable set.
      It indicates that the adapter is now authorized to handle migrations via the `migrate` function._

 #### Parameters